How to make slime without glue or borax — non toxic and safe for kids of all ages! Learn to master making some of our favorite edible slimes!

 Slime may have started as a trend, but it looks like it’s here to stay!
 And why not – slime is easy to make and provides hours of fun, sensory play.

-Instead, we started making slime with simple kitchen ingredients.
+That’s why we started looking for ideas to make slime without glue, using simple kitchen ingredients.
 That way I didn’t have to worry about the girls touching or tasting any harsh substances.

 Our first edible slime recipe turned out so fantastic, that I shared on my blog last year.
 That first recipe, Edible Silly Putty, was our most-visited post of all in 2017!